-The story of FIL Suites is like a piece of fine artisan tapestry.
+The story of FIL Suites in Palma is like a piece of fine artisan tapestry.
 In the stitches of its former identity as a textile factory, these exquisite apartments hold an intriguing past.
 Upon entering, we walk under a Mallorcan stone archway to a room laced with hand-painted designs from the late 18th century.
 We ponder over what secrets fill these walls as we proceed through to a medieval, open court patio.
-There, Toni Oliver Pons, partner of FIL Suites is standing, in a manner that is warm and gracious, a man who has plenty to tell.
+There, Toni Oliver Pons, partner of FIL Suites is standing, in a manner that is warm and gracious.
+He is a man with plenty to tell.

 Revived as a bespoke collection of 21 apartments and 10 rooms, the building is home to a wellspring of historical features which Toni signals to, caressing the air in all directions.
 He traces the wall in the reception and talks of the meticulous attention to detail required to restore the building to its original design.
 We follow his line of touch to a course of faded red and navy pattern covering the wall.
 What at first is seemingly just decorative is revealed to be the very hand-painted templates that were replicated in the factory’s heyday.
 There in the flicks of dried paint is the basis for much of Mallorca’s traditional upholstery, the birthplace of what we now see on cushions and bags everywhere.